- Craig Custance

 Here's how I'd rank the candidates if the Games were played this year:

-To read Craig's rankings of the candidates to become the U.S. team's goalie in the 2014 Olympics, become an Insider today.
+Craig Custance ranks the five candidates most likely to be the U.S. team's starting goalie in the 2014 Olympics.